PiotrDuma/payroll/README.md

 # payroll
 Payroll is an implementation of payment system in Java/Spring enviroment based on requirements' stories, UML diagrams and design patterns dercribed by Robert C. Martin in one of his book [[1]](#book-reference).
 A large amount of abstraction, polymorphism and SOLID priciples make system's architecture more flexible for extensions and keep code clean and simple.
 The design, originally written in C++, required a few modifications to be adjusted into Spring web application.
-The changes are describeed in the [modifications'](#modifications) and [conclusions'](#conclusions) sections.
+The changes are described in the [modifications'](#modifications) section.

 ## Release info: